Apollo Global Management: 2011–2017

 Also in June 2015, Apollo won the bidding during an auction for Saint-Gobain's Verallia glass bottle-manufacturing unit for €2.95 billion.

 In February 2016, Apollo agreed to acquire The ADT Corporation for $6.9 billion.

+In April 2016, Apollo executive Stephanie Drescher donated $1000 to the presidential campaign of John Kasich, then Ohio governor.
+As governor, Kasich appointed a member to the Ohio state pension board.
+This donation violated an SEC pay-to-play pension rule.
+In 2019, the SEC chose not to enforce the rule.

 In June 2016, funds managed by Apollo Global Management acquired Diamond Resorts International.
 It was sold to Hilton Worldwide in August 2021.

 In November 2016, investment funds managed by Apollo acquired Rackspace.

 In 2016, investment funds managed by Apollo acquired Constellis for $1 billion.
 Constellis is a private military contractor that was created as a result of a merger between rival contractors Triple Canopy and Academi in 2014.
 Academi, founded by Erik Prince and formerly known as Blackwater USA, is best known for its role in the Nisour Square massacre, where Blackwater guards killed 17 Iraqi civilians and injured 20.

 In February 2017, Apollo Education Group, the parent company of the University of Phoenix, was acquired by investment funds managed by Apollo and the Vistria Group, for $1.14 billion.

 In June 2017, investment funds managed by Apollo acquired 80.1% of Philips Lumileds division for $1.5 billion.

 In October 2017, Apollo acquired West Corp for about $2 billion.

 In November 2017, Apollo lent $184 million to Kushner Companies to refinance the mortgage on a Chicago skyscraper.